ljlodl5/Election-Analysis/README.md

 # Python Challenge: Election-Analysis

 ## **Overview of Election Audit**
-Utilizing a sample dataset of congressional election results from three Colorado counties (Arapahoe, Denver and Jefferson) the goal of this assignment is to fulfill an audit on behalf of the election commission.
+Utilizing a sample dataset of congressional election results from three Colorado counties (i.e Arapahoe, Denver, Jefferson) the goal of this assignment is to fulfill an audit on behalf of the election commission.
 Expections of the audit include, providing the number of total ballots cast, statistics surrounding the winning congressional candidate, and details regarding voter representation among the counties represented in this dataset.